-Earn Your Bachelor of Science in Electrical Engineering
+Earn Your Bachelor of Science in Electrical Engineering Degree

 Electrical engineering is a dynamic and continually evolving field.
 Prepare to be an innovator on the forefront of emerging technologies with a Bachelor of Science in Electrical Engineering degree at Grand Canyon University.
-Developed with industry guidance, this BS degree gives students broad foundational knowledge in specializations such as electrical design, electronics engineering and signal processing.
+Developed with industry guidance, this undergraduate degree gives students broad foundational knowledge in specializations such as electrical design, electronics engineering and signal processing.

 The BS in Electrical Engineering is offered by the College of Science, Engineering and Technology.
 It is a multidisciplinary program, combining key facets of mathematics, chemistry, physics and biology.
 The courses blend instructional knowledge with real-world applications and practical project management.
 Students will acquire expertise in circuits, signals and systems.
 They demonstrate their mastery of the field through hands-on capstone projects.